rails-sqlserver/heroku-buildpack-freetds/README.md

 This is used alongside the Ruby [buildpack](https://github.com/heroku/heroku-buildpack-ruby).

 It may be useful to load any client libraries as part of the release task to ensure the libraries linked correctly.
-For example, in a ruby app, you may add to the Procfile: `release: bin/rails r 'require "tiny_tds"'`
+For example, in a ruby app, you may add to the Procfile: `release: bundle exec ruby -e "p(require 'tiny_tds')"`

 ## Install